DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 >
 > > ## Solution
 > >
 > > Within DiRAC we do not impose such a limit, this is a decision made by you.
 Every project has an allocation and it is up to you to decide what is efficient use of your allocation.
-In this case I personally would not waste my allocation on any runs over 128 cores.
+In this case, I personally would not waste my allocation on any runs over 128 cores.
 >{: .solution}
 {: .challenge}